Mini0n/basic_creditcard_process/README.md

 With the regular expressions in place I just needed to asked the users to do what the instruction said.

 So I created a UserList.
-It will hold all the users from the execution run.
-I used a sumple Hash for this.
+It will hold all the users from the execution.
+I used a simple Hash for this.
 With a Hash I could use the User name as a key (since no repeated User names are allowed) and get it's instance.
 The UserList model also helped to avoid run operations if the User was invalid (Invalid Card).
 And print the status; the Users' current balances.

 So, I had a Processor which will have a UserList.